FEAST: OUT THERE THE LAST // Traditional foods with special guest cooks

 This is an evening to actively celebrate coastal traditions in food.

 The beauty in eating foods of a specific geographical context is that as we eat what we find from the landscape, we become it.
-Join us on a beautiful journey of the honest foods from the coastline, made with tradtiional methods.
+Join us on a beautiful journey of the honest foods from the coastline, made with traditional methods inspired by heritage techniques of coastal food preservation.

 Date: